- Guest Blog

 Supply chain management has always been a challenging task in the electronics manufacturing sector.
 Competition is fierce, margins are thin, products are complex, and volatility is the only constant.
 In an age of mass-customization and short product lifecycle, electronics manufacturing service (EMS) providers should be responsive, adapt to small batches, and offer short lead-times while continually cutting costs.

 Adding to that, shocks such as increasingly frequent natural disasters (linked to climate change) and trade wars that can cut entire supply chains at once creates an equation that is very complicated to solve.
-COVID-19 has forced companies to rethink their entire supply chains, raising fundamental questions about how modern businesses operate.
+COVID-19 has forced companies to rethink their entire production line, raising fundamental questions about how modern businesses operate.

 Is lean manufacturing still useful, or should we neglect the concept of just-in-time and readopt the just-in-case approach?